wejarrard/tf-binding-prediction/finetuning/README.md

 ## 📝 **To-Do List**

-🔲 **Model Parameters**: Create a centralized location to manage and monitor the model's tested parameters.
 🔲 **Testing Script Update**: Modify `testing/testing.ipynb` to account for CHIP peaks absent in ATAC peaks as negative predictions.
 (Note: This was previously done but got lost).
+🔲 **Attempted with Simulated Data**: Why arnt we seeing any information in the peaks?
+Pass in peak vs no peak and see if it can at least predict that from the read information.
 ## ✅ **Completed Tasks**

 🔳 **Documentation**: Developed the README file and structured this task list.
+🔳 **Model Parameters**: Create a centralized location to manage and monitor the model's tested parameters.